Frumpy9/Staples-Schedule-To-ICS/README.md

 6. Paste the copied contents into the URL field of the bookmark dialog.
 7. Click "Save" or "Add" to finalize the creation of the selected bookmarklet.

-Now you can quickly generate an ICS file of your Staples schedule and, if desired, import it to your Google Calendar using the bookmarklet of your choice.
+## Credits

+Thanks to [@nwcell](https://github.com/nwcell) for creating the [ics.js](https://github.com/nwcell/ics.js/) library.

+## Disclaimer

-**Disclaimer: This README was written by an AI language model (ChatGPT by OpenAI).**
+This README was written by an AI language model (ChatGPT by OpenAI).

+## Keywords for SEO

+staples, schedule, ICS file, calendar integration, bookmarklets, ics.js library, Google Calendar, outdated schedule, shift, download

-TODO:
+## TODO:
 1. Make it better.
 2. ~~Figure out how timezones work.~~ Robot did it.